 You probably already have assigned seating on the counter space and refrigerator, but there are some surprising assignments to take note of below.

-Fruit and vegetables to store on the counter
+How to Store Fresh Fruit and vegetables on the Counter

 Fruits and vegetables stored at room temperature can come in two categories.
 One is for permanent placement, while the other is a temporary ripening platform.

 Some produce will benefit from a day or two of light and warm temperatures to become the desirable ripeness, then added the fridge to extend the lifespan.